nuagenetworks/monolithe/vanilla/sphinx/getting_started.rst

 (<vsdk.nuenterprise.NUEnterprise at 0x7f1e30b878d0>,
  <bambou.nurest_connection.NURESTConnection at 0x7f1e30c004d0>)

-If someone else made changes on this object, we can read it again :
+If someone else made changes on this object, we can fetch it again :

 >>> my_enterprise.fetch()
 Bambou Sending >>>>>>